tgiannak/KeyServer/README.md

 -----------------------

-If you need a different interface, e.g. for a different version of "You Don't Know Jack", then just make your changes to index.html and restart the server.
+If you need a different interface, e.g. for a different version of "You Don't Know Jack", then just add a new HTML file to the ui directory and restart the server.